-The service continues to remain within both the local and the stretched standards.
-CAMHS staff turnover has become more stabilised having direct impact within the service area.
-Recruitment is almost complete into CAMHS of a temporary CAAP (Clinical and Applied Psychologist) and a permanent Community MH Team Nurse is now in post.
+The service continues to remain within both the local and the stretched standards for CAMHS referral to treatment.
+CAMHS staff turnover is now more stabilised, having direct impact within the service area.
+Recruitment is almost complete for a temporary Clinical and Applied Psychologist (CAAP) and a permanent Community Mental Health Team Nurse is now in post.
 We are still unable to recruit to a permanent Consultant psychiatrist post, this will be re-advertised.
 There has been an increase in referrals into the tier 3 service with the absence of a full time Community Mental Health Worker.
-In November and December 2016 and January 2017 performance fell to 98% however work continues as described below to sustain achievement of the target.
+In December 2016, January 2017 and February 2017 performance was maintained at 98%, work continues as described below to sustain achievement of the target.